piyushsinha24/my-blogs-backup/cl3dkxrko0bgjx2nv6u98gi12.md

 To fix this, we can make use of `memoization`.

+## Memoization

-> Memoization is an optimization technique to speed up applications by storing the results of expensive function calls and returning the `cached` result when the same inputs occur again.
+Memoization is an optimization technique to speed up applications by storing the results of expensive function calls and returning the `cached` result when the same inputs occur again.

+In React apps, we can implement this behaviour using `React.memo`.

 ### React.memo

-In React apps, we can implement this behaviour using `React.memo`.
-It is a higher order component that takes a component and returns a memoized component.
+It is a higher order component that takes a component and returns a `memoized` component.
 This means that React will skip rendering the component, and reuse the last rendered result if there's no change in props.

 Let's wrap our Child2 component with React.memo: